JGCRI/gcam-doc/demand_water.md

 <a name="netl2008">[NETL 2008]</a> National Energy Technology Laboratory. *Water Requirements for Existing and Emerging Thermoelectric Plant Technologies*.
 DOE/NETL-402/080108, National Energy Technology Laboratory.
 [Link](http://www.circleofblue.org/wp-content/uploads/2010/08/Water-Requirements-for-Existing-and-Emerging-Thermoelectric-Technology.pdf)

-<a name="oecd2009">[OECD 2009]</a>. *Managing Water for All: An OECD Perspective on Pricing and Financing*, OECD, Paris.
-[Link](https://www.oecd.org/env/42350563.pdf)

 <a name="rohwer2007">[Rowher et al. 2007]</a> Rohwer, J., Gerten, D., and Lucht, W. 2007. *Development of Functional Irrigation Types for Improved Global Crop Modelling* PIK Report No. 104, Potsdam Institute for Climate Impact Research.
 [Link](https://www.pik-potsdam.de/research/publications/pikreports/.files/pr104.pdf)

 <a name="shiklomanov2000">[Shiklomanov 2000]</a> Shiklomanov, I. 2000.
 World water resources and water use: present assessment and outlook for 2025. pp. 160-203 in: Rijsberman, F.R.
 (Ed.), *World Water Scenarios: Analysis of Global Water Resources and Use*.
 Earthscan, London, UK.
-[Link](http://www.uni-frankfurt.de/45217769/Vassolo_Doell_WRR2005.pdf)

 <a name="solley1998">[Solley et al. 1998]</a> Solley, W., R. Pierce, H. Perlman.
 1998. *Estimated use of water in the United States in 1995* Circular 1200, U.S. Geological Survey, U.S. Department of the Interior, Reston, Virginia.
 [Link](https://pubs.usgs.gov/circ/1998/1200/report.pdf)

-<a name="turner2019a">[Turner et al. 2019a]</a> Turner S.W.D., M. Hejazi, C. Yonkofski, S. Kim, P. Kyle (2019a). *Influence of groundwater extraction costs and resource depletion limits on simulated global nonrenewable water withdrawals over the 21st century*.
-Earth's Future (2019), 10.1029/2018EF001105  [Link](https://doi.org/10.1029/2018EF001105)

-<a name="turner2019b">[Turner et al. 2019b]</a> Turner, Sean, Mohamad Hejazi, Katherine Calvin, Page Kyle, Sonny Kim (2019b). *A pathway of global food supply adaptation in a world with increasingly constrained groundwater*.
-Science of The Total Environment, 673, 165-176, [Link](https://doi.org/10.1016/j.scitotenv.2019.04.070).

-<a name="vassolo2005">[Vassolo and Döll 2005]</a> Vassolo, S., and Döll, P. 2005.
-Global-scale gridded estimates of thermoelectric power and manufacturing water use. *Water Resources Research* 41, W04010.
-[Link](http://www.uni-frankfurt.de/45217769/Vassolo_Doell_WRR2005.pdf)

-<a name="vernon2019">[Vernon 2019]</a> Vernon, C., M. Hejazi, S. Turner, Y. Liu, C. Braun, X. Li, and R. Link. *A Global Hydrologic Framework to Accelerate Scientific Discovery*.
-Journal of Open Research Software (2019).
-[Link](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.245/)

 <a name="vickers2001">[Vickers 2001]</a> Vickers, A. 2001. *Handbook of Water Use and Conservation*.
 WaterPlow Press, Amherst, MA, USA.
 [Link](http://waterplowpress.com/)